Victor is a fan of football and gaming. He occasionally finds an opening in his busy schedule to con... | See full bio

 There is, however, a difference when it comes to men and women.
 The average female video game player is 36.
 The most active group among women are those between 18-35 - they make up 13% of the gaming community.

 At the same time, the average male video game player is 34.
-The most active age group are boys under 18, representing 17% of all gamers.
+The most active age group is boys under 18, representing 17% of all gamers.

 The dissimilarities between the sexes are even more pronounced when talking about purchasing games.